apache/cordova-cli/doc/readme.md

 - List available and installed platforms with version numbers.
 This is useful to find version numbers when reporting issues:

         cordova platform ls

-- Save versions of all platforms currently added to the project to `config.xml` & `package.json`

-        cordova platform save

 ## cordova plugin command